blaiseishimwe/real-time-bus-tracker/readme.md

 add animation to Map.
-This is a simple program that illustrates Bus Stops between Harvard and MIT.
+This is a simple program that illustrates Bus Stops between Harvard and MIT. click on the show stops button to add animation and view their location

 To view the gihub page follow the link: https://blaiseishimwe.github.io/real-time-bus-tracker/